Book a Meeting

 Evaluation of Chemical Fluorescent Dyes as a Protein Conjugation Partner for Live Cell Imaging

 To optimize live cell fluorescence imaging, the choice of fluorescent substrate is a critical factor.
 Although genetically encoded fluorescent proteins have been used widely, chemical fluorescent dyes are still useful when conjugated to proteins or ligands.
 However, little information is available for the suitability of different fluorescent dyes for live imaging.
 The authors here systematically analyzed the property of a number of commercial fluorescent dyes when conjugated with antigen-binding (Fab) fragments directed against specific histone modifications, in particular, phosphorylated H3S28 (H3S28ph) and acetylated H3K9 (H3K9ac).
-According to the authors‘ analysis, conjugation with green fluorescent dyes, like Alexa Fluor 488 and Dylight 488, has the least effect on Fab affinity and is the best for live cell imaging, although these dyes are less photostable than red fluorescent dyes.
+According to the authors‘ analysis, conjugation with green fluorescent dyes has the least effect on Fab affinity and is the best for live cell imaging, although these dyes are less photostable than red fluorescent dyes.

 Spatiotemporal Control of Cell–Cell Reversible Interactions Using Molecular Engineering